Vladimir Pasechnik: Biography

 In the mid-1980s, Pasechnik became increasingly dissatisfied. ("I couldn't sleep at night, thinking about what we were doing," he would tell his British handlers.)
 He began to plan a defection in 1988, but had never been permitted to travel abroad.
 His chance came in the summer of 1989, when in recognition of past performance he was allowed to travel to Toulouse to sign the contracts of a pending deal with a French maker of chemical laboratory equipment.
-Rather than signing, he reported to the British Embassy in Paris.
+Rather than signing, he reported to the British embassy in Paris.
 Once revealed, the Soviet government insisted that Pasechnik's research had been intended to defend against acts of biological warfare by an enemy and that the program had been stopped.

 In early 1993, the British government permitted Pasechnik to speak publicly.
 The next year, writer James Adams told Pasechnik's story in a book, The New Spies.
-Pasechnik lived in Wiltshire and worked at the UK Department of Health's Centre for Applied Microbiology & Research (CAMR) at Porton Down, near Salisbury, before forming Regma Biotechnologies, which is involved in research into tuberculosis and other drug resistant infections.
+Pasechnik lived in Shrewton, Wiltshire and worked at the UK Department of Health's Centre for Applied Microbiology & Research (CAMR) at Porton Down, near Salisbury, before forming Regma Biotechnologies, which is involved in research into tuberculosis and other drug resistant infections.

-Pasechnik died of a stroke in 2001 in Salisbury.
+Pasechnik died of a stroke in 2001 in Salisbury, and his grave is in the churchyard of St Mary's Church, Shrewton.
 He was survived by his wife, Natasha, a daughter and two sons.
 According to one of his sons, Nikita, he was always expecting the KGB (or the later FSB) to deal with him.